salesforce/lwc-rfcs/text/0000-innerhtml-binding.md

 As of today, and according to the LWC documentation, this capability is supported by acting directly with the DOM within `renderedCallback()`.
-The templating mechanism does not provide any binding capability that renders some content as raw HTNL.
+The templating mechanism does not provide any binding capability that renders some content as raw HTML.

-This breaks with SSR, as `renderedCallback()` and DOM manipulation won't be allowed when a component is rendered on the server.
+As a side effect, this also breaks with SSR, as `renderedCallback()` and DOM manipulation won't be allowed when a component is rendered on the server.
 Moreover, even if it was possible, it would make the client side hydration more complex as the content is not generated as part of the VDOM.

 Having to act on the DOM is also not user friendly compared to a binding